Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

     - Improved lockpicking chances when using Immersive Minigame Tweaks.
     - Improved hacking chances when using Immersive Minigame Tweaks.
     - Reduced weapon jam chance.

+- **Sound - Why is the music or sound cutting in and out or crackling?**
+  - Bluetooth sound devices do not work correctly with Fallout: New Vegas.
+The solution is to play some type of video or music in the background when launching the game.
+This can be turned off after loading.

 - **Sped-up Game - Why is my game sped-up?**
   - Cap your FPS below 120, this is a byproduct of exceeding the maximum capable FPS.